berkeley-abc/abc/src/base/sn/readme.md

 artifacts without expanding Liberty functions into SN operators.
 Clock inversions and inactive control ties are reported.
 A retained source cell is not a target unless selected by `@read_lib`.

 Do not introduce an implicit zero-initialization assumption before legalization.
-The IWLS validation uses `@map_dff -c -m` to disable constant-register folding and register merging.
-Its 31 RTL designs legalize and all 124 four-mapper SN/Verilog boundary proofs pass; vendor-model event comparisons have known-output coverage for 30 designs.
-The supplied s953 RTL leaves its outputs undriven, so it remains unverified.
-See `sn_slang/build/iwls_mapping_w4_v2/`.
-Event traces and combinational boundary proofs are complementary evidence, not a universal sequential equivalence claim.
+Use `@map_dff -c -m` to disable constant-register folding and register merging when preserving correspondence is required.

 ## Source files